Basics of Bike Accidents

 Treat it Like a Car Accident

 Just like a car accident, if you are in a bicycle accident, call the police.
 Stay at the scene and give a statement.
 Get the officer’s name so that you can obtain a copy of the accident report.
 Get the name of the driver of the car, and that person’s contact information, and insurance information, and the names and phone numbers of any witnesses.
 Take photos of any injuries you suffer, and document any damage to your bike, helmet, or clothes.
-Do not get your bike fixed until you have taken photos and talked to an attorney.
+Do not get your bike fixed until you have taken photos and talked to an Atlanta Motorcycle Accident Attorney.

 Go to the Emergency Room